 Check out our most up-to-date metrics below.

-ReadySteps encourages parents as a child’s first and best teacher through early learning playgroups within their home community.
-They operate on an open enrollment model.
-In March, the program pivoted to a virtual model offered in Spanish and English.
-During the spring, they temporarily halted new enrollments leading to a decrease in overall numbers served.
-To enhance the virtual model, the program provided over 100 play kits with developmental toys and activities to participants and hosted a weekly parenting talk to discuss stress management, behavior issues and parenting tips during COVID-19.
-In FY20, the cost per beneficiary was $741.
+ReadySteps provides virtual early learning playgroups in English and Spanish.
+To enhance the virtual model, the program provided educational kits with developmental toys and activities to participants and hosted a weekly parenting talk to discuss stress management, behavioral issues and parenting tips during COVID.
+Starting in September 2021, the program will provide in-person playgroups in three neighborhoods as well as a virtual playgroup.
+In FY21, the cost per beneficiary was $1,759.

-Healthy Families provides at-risk children age 0–5 and their mothers with comprehensive family supports that include school readiness, health education, parenting education, financial stability and self-sufficiency through phone, text, video calls and in-person visits.
-The program continues to be offered in English, Spanish, Dari, Farsi and Arabic.
-We continue to partner with Child Health Partnership (formerly Jefferson Area CHiP) to provide mental health counseling to new mothers with depression, anxiety and complex trauma history.
-In FY20, the cost per beneficiary was $1,872.
+Healthy Families provides at-risk children age 0–5 and their mothers with comprehensive family supports through phone, text, video calls and limited in-person visits.
+The program continues to be offered in English and Spanish with high engagement and retention rates.
+We continue to partner with Child Health Partnership to provide virtual and limited in-person mental health counseling for mothers with depression, anxiety, and complex trauma history.
+The program had a temporary dip in referral sources due to COVID, and it received new funding to expand to Nelson County in FY22.
+In FY21, the cost per beneficiary was $2,495.

 REAL Dads provides fatherhood mentoring and support.
 The Charlottesville-Albemarle Regional Jail has suspended all in-house programming due to COVID.
 As a result, programming has shifted from a jail-based model to prioritize recently released fathers and fathers living in the community via phone, text and video calls.
 We are currently in discussions with the Jail to provide virtual programming in the future In FY21, the cost per beneficiary was $2,819.